REU-SOS/Stats/Tests.md

 ### Correlation

 Correlation is a measure of association between two distributions.
-For example,
+For example, we can measure if there is a correlation between posts receiving votes and getting comments.

 ## Practice